ivan006/Course-Work--Notes/Destiny Code/readme.md

-# Destiny code - A political theory
+# Destinyism - A political theory

 - Our perspective shapes our destiny.
 - Destiny A